pyaephyowinn/tic-tac-toe-bot/README.md

 - **DeepSeek AI**: Used for generating and optimizing parts of the codebase, including the Minimax algorithm implementation and decision tree visualization.
 - **v0**: Utilized for rapid prototyping and generating initial UI components.

+## Github

+Check out the [GitHub repository](https://github.com/pyaephyowinn/tic-tac-toe-bot) for this project.